chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ![What a Match looks like](https://raw.githubusercontent.com/chriscalifornia88/Ironsworn-SRD/main/images/match.svg)

 When you roll for a move, you should be on the lookout for a match on the challenge dice.
 In cooperative and solo play, this is your trigger to add a twist, create a new complication, or otherwise mix things up.
 Something interesting, unexpected, or unusual happens.
-If you’re unsure, you *Ask the Oracle*, which is a move you use to ask questions or check for inspiration.
+If you’re unsure, you *Ask for Inspiration*, which is a move you use to ask questions or check for inspiration.
 If you’re playing with a GM, a match on the challenge dice can be her prompt to introduce a surprising turn of events.

 The outcome of a match should be evaluated based on the result of your move.

 * **Strong hit**: The match should represent a twist in the narrative, something interesting, or a new opportunity.
 * **Miss**: The match should represent a heightened negative outcome, a complication, or new danger.
 Things get worse for you in an unexpected way.

 You can also let the intensity of your success or failure frame how you interpret a match.
 Rolling matched 10’s on your challenge dice should prompt you to introduce a harrowing turn of events or a dire failure.
 It’s as bad as things get.

 #### GM’s and the Dice

 If you are playing as a GM, you can focus on guiding the game and responding to your player’s questions and actions.
 Since NPCs don’t make moves, you won’t need to make action rolls.
-However, you might want to have a pair of D10’s available for oracle rolls.
+However, you might want to have a pair of D10’s available for inspiration rolls.

 ### The Momentum Mechanic